 - a.
-All College Board policies and requirements (i) referenced in these Terms and Conditions and (ii) relating to taking the PSAT 8/9 located at collegereadiness.collegeboard.org/psat-8-9/taking-the-test, and scores located at collegereadiness.collegeboard.org/psat-8-9/scores are part of these Terms and Conditions. - b.
+All College Board policies and requirements (i) referenced in these Terms and Conditions and (ii) relating to taking the PSAT 8/9 located at satsuite.collegeboard.org/ psat-8-9/taking-the-test, what to bring and leave on test day located at satsuite.collegeboard.org/psat-8-9/ taking-the-test/what-to-bring-leave, and scores located at satsuite.collegeboard.org/psat-8-9/scores are part of these Terms and Conditions. - b.
 College Board may update its policies and requirements from time to time, and they are subject to change up to 1 week prior to your test date.
 You are required to review these prior to each test administration.